CSCS

 Precautions for static stretching

-Reduce intensity if experiencing pain or radiating symptoms.
+Reduce the intensity if you feel pain or any radiating symptoms.

 Use caution with hypermobile joints.